 The District shall repeat the selection process at the beginning of each semester.
-Any student who, subsequent to being listed as an eligible student under this policy, engages in any act of misconduct that results in a disciplinary placement or suspension from participation an extracurricular activity for a period of time in excess of three school days shall be removed from the list of eligible speakers for the remainder of the school year; and the list matching students to events to be introduced shall be adjusted accordingly.
+Any student who, subsequent to being listed as an eligible student under this policy, engages in any act of misconduct that results in disciplinary placement or suspension from an extracurricular activity for more than three school days shall be removed from the list of eligible students for the remainder of the school year.